Trip1eLift/virtual-avatar/README.md

 ​​# Virtual-Avatar

-A web-based virtual face renderer and streaming platform inspired by the Metaverse.
+A web-based 3D face mesh renderer and streaming platform inspired by the Metaverse.
+Meta, please give me an offer...

 Please follow [userguide readme](./userguide/README.md) on how to use the website.